SheepyCami/Census-application-Backend-Only/README.md

 npm start
 ```

-**\*IMPORTANT!:** This line is only use for the first time of running the program.
+**\*IMPORTANT!:** This line is only for errors the first time you start up the program, or for resetting the database!
 Change back to "false" after the tables have been successfully created and loaded into the database!
-Once the tables have been loaded, they will be empty, and you need to **create the Admin user yourself!**
+Once the tables have been loaded and you do not
+encounter any more errors, they will be empty, and you need to **create the Admin user yourself!**

 3. Run the following SQL command to create an Admin user for the Admin Table.